SaswatPadhi/saswatpadhi.github.io/_blogposts/2022-11_librem-wifi-led-in-qubes/index.md

 {: .line-numbers }

-The service accepts a single argument, which may either be `up` or `down`, and sets the brightness of the the `librem_ec:airplane` LED accordingly.
+The service accepts a single argument, which may either be `up` or `down`, and sets the brightness of the `librem_ec:airplane` LED accordingly.
 Note that, the EC uses the LED to indicate if the laptop is in "[airplane mode]," i.e. "on" when WiFi is disconnected and "off" when WiFi is connected.